nazoadiego/Kinoko/README.md

 - [ ] A task shouldn't be able to be created with negative minutes or seconds
 - [ ] There is some strange behavior with the if of the creation and show of the task.
 It seems to be affected whether you refresh or not that the if/else works.
 - [ ] Update a timebox
+- [ ] Dashboard should show the tasks for the current user, not all tasks
+- [ ] Edit a task should allow you edit the tags.

 ### Low priority